netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   including router interfaces.
-- If the network address is available as a single "object", the SCION layer can extend this with the network path (possibly excluding the expiration date) and the
+- If the network address is available as a single "object", the SCION layer can extend this with the network path (possibly excluding the expiration date), and the
   QUIC-MP implementation must only ensure to compare the whole object instead of port and IP separately.
 - The SCION implementation could detect cases where only the router interfaces change and then mangle the port or IP to trigger a path validation in the QUIC-MP layer.
-This may be pragmatic solution but is discouraged, because:
+This may a be pragmatic solution but is discouraged, because:
   - Managing paths in the SCION layer is difficult (When is a path valid?
 When is it closed?).